 In the last decade, innovation and technology have been used by companies in all sectors (e.g. the energy, the automotive, and food industries).
 This has led to an increase in the quality of the services offered, a decrease in operational costs in companies, and has facilitated the processes of obtaining products and services.
 Whether we are talking about an e-commerce company, one that offers media services, or one that deals with transport services – a background in computer science is essential to understand the necessary infrastructure and programmes which you can use to run your business at a successful level.
 Internet and technology transform the environment we live in, as they stimulate competitiveness in the economic field and develop the industrial sector.

 In my opinion, your success in your work will always depend on how much you desire to learn something, no matter what background you have.
 Nowadays, with the phenomenon of globalisation, you cannot do business without technology, so the Computer Science background would be a plus when studying an MBA.
 A quote which motivates me that was said by the American entrepreneur Drew Houston is: “If you have a dream, you can spend a lifetime studying, planning, and getting ready for it.
 What you should be doing is getting started.”

 So what about you?
-Do you have an experience studying an MBA after completing a degree in another subject area?
+Do you have experience in studying an MBA after completing a degree in another subject area?
 EDUopinions would love to hear your thoughts and experiences on this topic!